Estimation and Inference in Distributional Reinforcement Learning: Introduction

 \item At the technical level, our main challenge is that we must work in the infinite-dimensional space of probability measures.
 Therefore, most of the techniques developed for classical reinforcement learning theory are not valid anymore.
 We address the challenge through an analysis of the concentration behaviors as well as asymptotics of $(\gI-\what\gT_n^\pi)^{-1}(\what\gT_n-\gT^\pi)\eta^\pi$.
-Here $(\gI-\gT^{\pi})^{-1}\colon=\sum_{i=0}^\infty \prn{\gT^{\pi}}^i$ is defined on a subspace of interest.
+Here $\what\gT^\pi$ is the distributional Bellman operator associated with the empirical MDP $\what M$ and $(\gI-\gT^{\pi})^{-1}\colon=\sum_{i=0}^\infty \prn{\gT^{\pi}}^i$ is defined on a subspace of interest.
 We achieve this by carefully examining the properties of the distributional Bellman operator $\gT^\pi$ on the vector space of signed measures equipped with different metrics to decouple the dependencies between operators $(\gI-\what\gT_n^\pi)^{-1}$ and $(\what\gT_n^\pi-\gT^\pi)$.

 \end{enumerate}